mristin/bimprove-scenarios/ontology/virtual_inspection/scenario.md

   (*e.g.*, by selecting the bounding box over the elements and enlarging it a bit).

 The system should be able to display multiple overlapping observations.

 They can be differentiated by color tainting related to a selection of multiple time ranges.
 For example, the points corresponding to the time range 12:00-16:00 2021-01-13 are tainted red, and the points corresponding to the time range 00:00-23:59 2021-01-05 are tainted blue.

+**Visualization considerations**.
+The system should be careful how the points are transferred to the user.

+A scan of a room with lasers can easily become a gigabyte, and sometimes there are even multiple scans of the same room.

+Instead of just pushing all the data to the client, the server needs to compress the
+<modelref name="digital_reconstruction#point_cloud" /> somehow.

+One approach would be to only display
+<modelref name="digital_reconstruction#reconstructed_geometry" />.
+In parallel, the system can also compress the points by melting together the points which are too far away (by gracefully reducing the resolution, brute-force sub-sampling, voxelization *etc.*).

+Hence the backend needs to continuously talk to the client and update the set of visible points as well as "melt together" the points too far away and "unmelt" the points closer up.

 **Images**.
 Images are displayed as icons anchored at their position.